What you need to know to get your general contractor license in Florida

 - An electronic fingerprint and background check

-- Proof of general liability and workers’ compensation insurance
+- Proof of general liability and workers’ compensation insurance (you'll need a certificate of insurance for this)

 - A passing grade on the Florida state construction examination